Essential Considerations for Post-Collision Vehicle Repairs

 Vehicle Insurance imposed standards

 Car insurance is a crucial aspect of owning and operating a vehicle in the United States.
 Basic car coverage is mandated in most US states.
-In addition, if you are financing a vehicle most banks are going to mandate that the vehicle is fully insured to safe guard the asset.
-Car insurance provides financial protection in case of accidents, flood, fire, vandalism, theft, or other damages.
+In addition, if you are financing a vehicle, most banks are going to mandate that the vehicle be fully insured to safeguard the asset.
+Car insurance provides financial protection in case of accidents, floods, fires, vandalism, theft, or other damages.
 Additionally, auto insurance offers peace of mind, knowing that you're covered in unforeseen circumstances and it can help alleviate the financial burden of costly repairs or medical expenses resulting from accidents.

 Naturally, the car insurance companies have a great influence over the vehicle collision repair industry.
-In a response to higher number of loss claims in larger US states like California and New York some insurance companies started to implement more stringent rules getting more involved in the collision repair processes.
-One of the recent trends has to do with insurance company's being reluctant to cover the higher cost of new auto parts and mandating the use of pre-owned replacement parts.
-This practice of using used parts even on newer model vehicle has contributed to longer repair times due to the limited availability of used parts as well as an overall decline is repair quality.
+In response to a higher number of loss claims in larger US states like California and New York, some insurance companies started to implement more stringent rules, getting more involved in the collision repair processes.
+One of the recent trends has to do with insurance companies being reluctant to cover the higher cost of new auto parts and mandating the use of pre-owned replacement parts.
+This practice of using used parts even on newer model vehicles has contributed to longer repair times due to the limited availability of used parts as well as an overall decline in repair quality.
 However, not all insurance companies endorse this practice and even among those that do, it's not a universal rule.
 Some insurance companies may allocate more funds for certain vehicles to use new replacement parts, rather than solely relying on used car parts.
-The problem is that by regulating where the replacement parts can be purchased the insurance industry are putting further constraints burdening individual auto body shops and increasing storage related costs and loss of revenue.
+The problem is that by regulating where the replacement parts can be purchased the insurance industry is putting further constraints on individual auto body shops and increasing storage related costs and loss of revenue.

 Another issue related to insurance companies has to do with storage and labor rates.
-With a wave of rapid inflation, the cost for practically everything has increased within the last few years very rapidly.
+With a wave of rapid inflation, the cost for practically everything has increased very rapidly within the last few years.
 That goes the same for the auto body industry.
-While many insurance companies regularly negotiate with auto body shops individually some have failed to raise the rates forcing shops to cut their margins.
+While many insurance companies regularly negotiate with auto body shops individually, some have failed to raise the rates, forcing shops to cut their margins.

 Another unsavory practice employed by unscrupulous auto body shops resorted to imposing steep storage fees as a means to mitigate financial losses experienced within the industry.
 Moreover, some of these establishments engaged in the practice of unreasonably inflating service costs, going beyond renegotiating fair market hourly rates with insurance companies.
 Some customers were even required to sign agreements acknowledging their responsibility for any hourly labor overage not covered by their insurance provider.
 Another unethical practice involves charging exorbitant rates for parts and labor, adding unnecessary fees or misleading customers about the extent of damage or required repairs.
 Some of these businesses also implement variable rates depending on the payer, as they adeptly adjust prices to secure higher payments from different parties.

-A less known form of deceptive industry practice has to do with the way the collision damaged vehicle is repaired.
-For instance, some materials such as aluminum is generally deemed as unsafe to repair, meaning most insurance companies as well as honest body shop operators would opt to replace the aluminum component rather than attempt repairing it.
+A lesser-known form of deceptive industry practice has to do with the way the collision-damaged vehicle is repaired.
+For instance, some materials, such as aluminum, are generally deemed unsafe to repair, meaning most insurance companies as well as honest body shop operators would opt to replace the aluminum component rather than attempt to repair it.
 One example could involve an aluminum car fender.
 Since aluminum possesses distinct properties from regular automotive steel, it cannot be reshaped without risking cracking or compromising its tensile strength.
 Instances have arisen where auto body shops claimed to have replaced the component, but upon audit, their inability to provide a receipt proving the part's purchase revealed that they had repaired the old aluminum part using unauthorized methods.
 Repairing rather than replacing the part clandestinely offers an advantage in terms of cost.
 For instance, certain vehicles may have a front fender costing upwards of $1000, and by cosmetically fixing the damaged fender, the body shop can retain the part cost with just a few hours of labor.

-In cases where a structural component of the vehicle is repaired rather than replaced as mandated by the repair guide or insurance appraisal can pose a risk to the vehicle operator as the cost cutting measure by the repair shop may put undue stress on various car components and may be weakened and may not function as originally engineered in case of a collision.
+In cases where a structural component of the vehicle is repaired rather than replaced as mandated by the repair guide or insurance appraisal, it can pose a risk to the vehicle operator, as the cost cutting measure by the repair shop may put undue stress on various car components which may be weakened and may not function as originally engineered in case of a collision.

 Environmental regulations and legal restrictions